Risks

 Transactions Risk

 The Fund might face losses, and its ability to convert securities into cash could be hindered when selling assets to fulfil redemption requests.
-The risk of incurring losses becomes greater if the redemption requests are exceptionally large or frequent or if they happen during periods of market turbulence or falling prices.
-Similarly, substantial subscriptions made into the Fund can have a negative impact on its performance, especially if there are delays in deploying the new capital, leading to a need to maintain a larger cash reserve than typically required.
+The risk of incurring losses increases if redemption requests are exceptionally large or frequent, or if they occur during periods of market turbulence or falling prices.
+Similarly, substantial subscriptions made into the Fund can negatively impact its performance, especially if there are delays in deploying the new capital, leading to a need to maintain a larger cash reserve than typically required.

 General Market Risk

-The increasing interconnectedness of economies and global financial markets heightens the likelihood that events or conditions in one country or region can have adverse effects on markets or issuers in other parts of the world.
-Securities held in the Fund's portfolio may perform poorly compared to those in general financial markets, specific financial sectors, or other asset classes due to various factors.
+The increasing interconnectedness of economies and global financial markets heightens the likelihood that events or conditions in one country or region can adversely affect markets or issuers in other parts of the world.
+Securities held in the Fund's portfolio may perform poorly relative to general financial markets, specific financial sectors, or other asset classes for various factors.
 These factors include inflation or expectations of it, deflation or expectations of it, interest rates, global demand for specific products or resources, market instability, financial system instability, debt crises and downgrades, embargoes, tariffs, sanctions, and other trade barriers, regulatory events, government trade or market control programs, and geopolitical events.
 Moreover, global events such as war, terrorism, environmental disasters, natural disasters, political instability in countries, and infectious disease epidemics or pandemics can negatively impact the value of the Fund's investments.

 Smart Contract Risk

 Smart contracts are inherently a new form of financial settlement technology, which makes their code base vulnerable to hacks and exploits.
-While these risks exist, the TBILL Vault smart contract is developed on the back of established code standards that have been battle-tested and widely adopted.
+While these risks exist, the TBILL Vault smart contract is built on established code standards that have been battle-tested and widely adopted.

 For instance, the main Vault smart contract is adapted from the EIP-4626 Tokenized Vaults standard – the industry standard for Ethereum-based vaults.
-The EIP-4626 standard includes an extensive list of key security considerations, which have been reviewed and adhered to by the OpenEden team during the development of the Vault smart contract.
+The EIP-4626 standard includes an extensive list of key security considerations, which the OpenEden team has reviewed and adhered to during the development of the Vault smart contract.

 Apart from maintaining good smart contract development and security practices, the TBILL Vault smart contract has been formally audited by Verichains for any potential security flaws.
 The following are the smart contract audit reports for the TBILL Vault smart contract:

-While every effort has been made to ensure that the TBILL Vault smart contract abides by the highest standards of security at the time of deployment, there is no guarantee that new attack vectors will not arise in the future, as smart contract technology is continuously evolving.
-Therefore, the OpenEden team will endeavour to be in compliance with the most updated security practices, as well as keep abreast of new security exploits.
-Furthermore, liquidity reserves of the Fund are held off-chain as USD fiat instead of being held as USDC on-chain in the TBILL Vault thus mitigating the impact of any smart contract breaches.
+While every effort has been made to ensure that the TBILL Vault smart contract adheres to the highest security standards at the time of deployment, there is no guarantee that new attack vectors will not arise in the future, as smart contract technology continues to evolve.
+Therefore, the OpenEden team will endeavour to comply with the latest security practices and stay abreast of new security exploits.
+Furthermore, liquidity reserves of the Fund are held off-chain as USD fiat instead of being held as USDC on-chain in the TBILL Vault, thus mitigating the impact of any smart contract breaches.

 Last updated